 You can transfer points to the frequent flyer programs of over 30 different airlines.
 The transfer ratio is 3 points to 1 mile for most airlines and you get a bonus of 5,000 extra miles when you transfer 60,000 points.
 That means it’s best to transfer only in 60,000 point increments when your 60,000 points give you 65,000 miles.
-A change from the previous transfer ratio is with United Airlines.
-Where previously a transfer to United was a horrible deal, you’ll now get a 10% bonus when sending points to United.
+You’ll also get a 10% bonus when sending points to United.

 |Aer Lingus AerClub||3:1|